 In creating this distinction between organismic congruence and telic congruence, the members of the Task Force offer us a misleading dichotomy.
 Seen through the perspective of their own gay identities, the Task Force therefore claims that persons striving to live a life consistent with their religious values are denying their true, embodied selves.
 Religious believers who choose not to gay-identify therefore must constrict their true selves through unnatural behavioral control and cannot experience organismic wholeness, self-awareness and a mature development of their identity.
 These attributes are only possible for individuals who, like the Task Force members, identify with their same-sex attractions.

 The Task Force members evidently cannot understand that the person of traditional faith finds his biblically based values to be guides and sources of inspiration that lead him on an authentic journey.
-The person of traditional faith holds the conviction that his religions teachings direct him toward rightly-gendered wholeness which allows him to live his life in a manner congruent with his creator’s embodied design.
+The person of traditional faith holds the conviction that his religions teachings direct him toward a rightly-gendered wholeness which allows him to live his life in a manner congruent with his creator’s embodied design.

 This wholeness is satisfying, experiential, and deeply integrated into the person’s being.
 It is achieved not by suppression, repression or denial–but by understanding homosexuality within the greater context of a mature wisdom that is integrated into a scientifically accurate psychology.